blurrycontour/zuul-gerrit/doc/source/config/job.rst

       When inheriting jobs or applying variants, the list of semaphores is extended (semaphores specified in a job definition are added to any supplied by their parents).
+This can not be changed via override control.

       .. attr:: name
          :required: